 In short: yes, there are English-speaking jobs in Germany.
 Foreigners who look for jobs in tech startups or digital departments have a higher chance of finding work in Germany without speaking German.
 Foreigners who want to work in HR, accounting, marketing, consulting, medicine, or law have the least opportunity to find employment in English in Germany.

 I have been living in Germany since 2012.
-From 2012 to 2021, I’ve had four jobs, and all of them have been in English.
-In this guide, I will share the facts that you need to know to realistically assess your chances of moving to Germany and finding a job in English.
+From 2012 to 2021, I’ve had four jobs, all of which have been in English.
+In this guide, I will share the facts you need to know to assess your chances of moving to Germany and finding a job in English.

 How realistic is it to find English-speaking jobs in Germany?